geeknik/my-awesome-stars/topics.md

 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
 - [sinaptik-ai/pandas-ai](https://github.com/sinaptik-ai/pandas-ai) - Chat with your database or your datalake (SQL, CSV, parquet).
 PandasAI makes data analysis conversational using LLMs and RAG.
-- [aeon-toolkit/aeon](https://github.com/aeon-toolkit/aeon) - A toolkit for time series machine learning
+- [aeon-toolkit/aeon](https://github.com/aeon-toolkit/aeon) - A toolkit for time series  machine learning and deep learning

 ## data-structures